 How to Use

-With all their good features, we don't use them for every job because they're a little bit fragile, compared to other drill bits.
+With all their good features, we don't use them for every job because they're a little bit fragile, compared to other step drill bits.
 Excessive speed, or too much force without a break, can ruin the bits in seconds.
 The larger the Forstner bit, the faster it can be ruined by excessive speed.
 What happens is simple: because of the bulk of the bit's body, it heats up rapidly, so that you must keep speeds down (compared to possible speeds with HSS standard drill bits and even those allowable with brad point bits).
 If the bit body heats up enough, the heat draws the temper from the bit.
 A blued Forstner bit is ruined.

 That said, high speed steel (HSS) Forstner bits don't lose temper easily, and carbide tipped Forstner bits are even sturdier.
 Both, though, work far more efficiently within clean holes, so the clean-out requirement remains.